 The Turnkey Osiris Particle Monitor (Optical Scattering Instantaneous Respirable Dust Indication System) (see the photograph) was purchased in March 2002.
-It was designed to continuously monitor particle levels in particular Total suspended particles (TSPs), PM{10} (Particles with an aerodynamic diameter of 10, 2.5and 1 micron(s)) $PM{2.5}$ and $PM{1.0}$.
+It was designed to continuously monitor particle levels in particular Total suspended particles (TSPs), PM{10} (Particles with an aerodynamic diameter of 10 microns) $PM{2.5}$ and $PM{1.0}$.

 A wind direction and speed monitor was also provided to give meteorological information.
-The Osiris is served by a GSM modem, which allows Officers from this Department to dial it up at any time and download the results using the Air Q 32 Software (see Appendix 5).
-It is hoped that the supplier Turnkey Instruments Ltd can provide a computer programme, which will allow results to be automatically uploaded to an Internet website.
+The Osiris is served by a GSM modem which allows Officers from this Department to dial it up at any time and download the results using the Air Q 32 Software (see Appendix 5).
+It is hoped shortly that Turnkey will be providing a computer programme which will allow results to be automatically uploaded to an internet site.
 This would provide easier public access to the data.

 The Osiris is also fitted with a filter, which traps particles as they are sized and counted.
-The filter was removed from the unit in September 2002 and sent to TES Bretby UK Ltd for further analysis.
+The filter was changed at 4.45pm on 23rd February 2004 and sent to TES Bretby UK Ltd for further analysis.
 A new pre weighed filter was placed into the unit.
-The filter analysis allows the weight of particles to be determined and compared with the Osiris' computer calculated weight (ie accuracy of the Osiris).
+The filter analysis allows the weight of particles to be determined and compared with the Osiris' computer calculated weight (ie to assess the accuracy of the Osiris).
 The analysis by TES Bretby of the filter also allows the sources of particle and percentage contribution to be determined.
-The results are provided below.
+The results are provided in Appendix 2.